IBM/cp4ba-jam-in-a-box/Archive/JamInABox2201.md

+# - No longer supported nor working! -

 # Jam-in-a-Box for Business Automation (for CP4BA 22.0.1)

 ## Introduction